n4cr/JourneyAI/README.md

 5. Push changes to the main branch to trigger automatic deployment

 The deployment workflow is defined in `.github/workflows/deploy.yml`.

+#### Note on GitHub Actions Artifacts v4

+This project uses v4 of the GitHub Actions artifact actions, which offers:
+- Up to 10x faster upload and download speeds
+- Immediate artifact availability in the UI and API
+- Consistent artifact size reporting
+- Improved reliability with single archive file uploads

+For more information, see the [GitHub blog post on v4 artifacts](https://github.blog/2024-02-12-get-started-with-v4-of-github-actions-artifacts/).

 ## Customization